Directors:

 FALL & SPRING SEMESTERS

-Concert Band is open to all students who have successfully completed at least one year of the middle school band.
-Students who do not meet this criterion should contact the band director to arrange an audition.
+Beginning Band is open to all students who have never performed on a band instrument before!
+This includes all grades.
 It is expected that participants are enrolled in the course for the entire year, that they are serious about music, and that they will practice as needed outside of class in order to perform successfully.
-The Concert Band meets every day for one period (block) and performs several concerts throughout the year.
+Private lessons with an older student or a professional during the summer before are recommended, although by no means required!

-Symphonic Band (Band III/IV) is the intermediate level band class at Athens Drive, with membership granted by director approval only.
+Symphonic Band is the intermediate level band class at Athens Drive which contains primarily freshmen and sophomores.
 It is expected that participants are enrolled in the course for the entire year, that they are serious about music, and that they will practice as needed outside of class in order to perform successfully.
+Students enrolled in this course are encouraged to study privately throughout the year and audition for regional honor bands.
 The Symphonic Band performs a wide variety of literature, from relatively simple standards to works for advanced high school groups.
 The Symphonic Band rehearses every day for one period (block) and performs several concerts throughout the year including State Festival in March and Graduation in June.

-Wind Ensemble (Band IIIAdv/IVAdv) is the most advanced band class at Athens Drive, with membership granted by audition only.
+Wind Ensemble is the most advanced band class at Athens Drive, with membership granted by audition only.
 It is expected that participants are enrolled in the course for the entire year, that they are serious about music, and that they will practice as needed outside of class in order to perform successfully.
 Students enrolled in this course are encouraged to study privately throughout the year and audition for regional honor bands.
 The Wind Ensemble performs a wide variety of literature, from relatively simple standards to works for collegiate ensembles.
-The Wind Ensemble rehearses every day for one period (block) and performs several concerts throughout the year including State Festival in March and Graduation in June.
+The Wind Ensemble rehearses every day for one period (block) and performs several concerts throughout the year including State Festival in March and Graduation in June

 Materials